waqasm78/AI-90Days/README.md

 ## 📬 Questions / Contributions

 This journey is open-source.
-If you’re following along or want to contribute fixes or translations, feel free to fork the repo and send pull requests!
+If you're following along or want to contribute fixes or translations, feel free to fork the repo and send pull requests!

 Happy Learning! 🚀